Lapland-UAS-Tequ/tequ-jetson-nodered-tensorflow/README.md

 # tequ-jetson-nodered-tensorflow

-This guide is for using Tensorflow 2 saved models (tfjs-node-gpu) in Node-RED using Jetson Nano or Xavier NX device and run object detection on images.
+This guide is for installing and configuring Tensorflow 2 (tfjs-node-gpu) in Node-RED using Jetson Nano or Xavier NX device and run object detection on images.
 Might work on Xavier AGX also, but I didnt have one to test.

 After running all commands you should have following versions of the components